SUNY BROOME COMMUNITY COLLEGE CAMPUS

 Note: Night students should contact the Office of Public Safety for guidance if they are having problems picking up the parking permit

 - Permit placement is in the front windshield, passenger side, lower corner, and it must be fully affixed.
-Only one BCC parking permit (current permit for academic year) can be displayed at a time.
+Only one SUNY Broome parking permit (current permit for academic year) can be displayed at a time.
 See parking map for permit placement diagram.

 - If a student changes any vehicle information, Public Safety must be notified within five days of the change.